 López Cabrera previously held government roles in Pemex Gas y Petroquímica Básica, the National Institute for Education Assessment and Evaluation (INEE) and the National Institute of Public Health (INSP).
 He has also held roles in international organizations, including the United Nations Food and Agricultural Organization (FAO), and was an instructor at both the Universidad Nacional Autonóma de México (UNAM), and the Universidad Juárez Autónoma de Tabasco (UJAT).

-He holds a bachelor’s degree in economics from UNAM and a master’s degree in agricultural economics from Texas A&M University, and is a Ph.D. candidate in finance at the EGADE Business School Tecnológico de Monterrey.
+He holds a bachelor’s degree in economics from UNAM and a master’s degree in agricultural economics from Texas A&M University, and holds a Ph.D. in finance from the EGADE Business School Tecnológico de Monterrey.

 Contact him at email@example.com.